MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-1801-1807.md

 #### Correlated match: filter_scom_cor_match
 Takes three inputs: two patterns and a time interval.
 When a match is found for the first pattern, a timer starts.
-An event is sent to Operations Manager if there is a match for the second pattern before the timer ends.
+An event is sent to Operations Manager if there's a match for the second pattern before the timer ends.

   ```
     <filter tag>